seedstack/website/content/docs/seed/manual/rest/restful-api.md

 ## Hypertext Application Language (HAL)

-Now that your API exposes an "home page", you have to provide a way to navigate between these pages.
-That's why we introduced another media
-type: [HAL+JSON][4] which establishes conventions for expressing hypermedia controls.
+Now that your API is exposed on an "home page", you have to provide a way to navigate between these pages.
+That's the role of the [HAL+JSON][4] media type, which establishes conventions for expressing hypermedia controls.

 An HAL representation look like this: